Alfy-Wyl/code-refactor/README.md

 ## Description

-To ensure that our website is better positioned in search engines to become easily accessible by all users.
-A source code that did not follow web accessibilty standards needed to be refactored in accordance with web accessibility standards by using semantic HTML.
+To ensure that our website is better positioned in search engines to become easily accessible by all users, a source code that did not follow web accessibilty standards needed to be refactored in accordance with web accessibility standards by using semantic HTML.
 "Do-not Repeat Yourself" (DRY) codes system was used to reduce code lines.

 ## Installation